fcrozetta/tui-netcore/README.md

 # tui-netcore
-Text User Interface for .net Core.
+Simple Text User Interface for .net Core.
+This Class was implemented to make easy to implement a simple interface for the user.
+It's is possible to use, but bugs are still happening.